roadmapper/FBMessageScraper/README.md

 Downloading Messages
 ====================

 1. Get the conversation ID for those messages by opening [http://graph.facebook.com/{username-of-chat-partner}](http://graph.facebook.com/{username_of_chat_partner}). *Edit.
 This method no longer works.
-Click on their profile picture, and check the URL.
+Click on yout partner's profile picture, and check the URL.
 The last sequence of numbers (10 digits) is their Facebook ID.*
 2. Copy the `id` value from there
 3. For group conversations, the ID can be retrieved from the messages tab, as part of the URL.
 You must use `group_dumper.py` instead.
 4. Run the command `python dumper.py {id} 2000`, and put the value you retrieved for ID earlier. *Edit: Also specify a configuration file: the command will be: `python dumper.py {configuration file} {id} 2000`*